dwcaress/MB-System-OCEANS26-Tutorial/README.md

+# OCEANS 2026 Conference
-# MB-System OCEANS26 Tutorial
+# MB-System Tutorial
-# OCEANS 2026 Conference in Monterey, California, United States
+Monterey, California, United States
-September 21, 2026.
+September 21, 2026

+8:30 am to 12:30 pm
+Ironwood Room on 3rd floor of the Portola Hotel

 This is a half-day tutorial on the “nuts and bolts” of using the MB-System software package for processing multibeam sonar data collected on Autonomous Underwater Vehicles (AUVs).